Pen tests

 The main reasons to perform a pentest are:

-1. Identify vulnerabilities and risks:
+- Identify vulnerabilities and risks:

 Customers, shareholders and other stakeholders expect their information to be secure.
-A pentest provides insight into how this information is handled.
+A pen test provides insight into your organization’s level of digital security. - Comply with standards and legislation:

-The results of the pentest can be used to improve and optimize your information security.
+The results of the pen test can be used to improve and optimize your information security.

 Custom Pentesting